Instructors and Musicians

 Charissa has been teaching ballet (Royal Academy of Dance syllabus), Music and Movement, and Creative Movement for children in Toronto since 2004, and is a trained Early Childhood Educator from Durham College.
 As music, movement, and singing are integral at Harmony, Charissa, incorporates piano with vocal harmonies in every class.
 Her love of teaching young children has lead her to develop unique programs for ages 10 months - 10 years at Orange Dot Inc., Toronto private schools including Branksome Hall and The Bishop Strachan School - as well Mooredale Community Centre, The Toronto Lawn Tennis Club and Whitney Junior Public School.

-Charissa's classes always involve singing along with movement, incorporating creative imagery, children's nursery rhymes and stories to encourage the use of imagination and expression through dance and music.
-Her passion for the arts and for working with children inspired Charissa to found Harmony School of Dance in 2011.
-She is also a member of WeJam Toronto Ukulele Group.
-All creative movement and ballet programs offered reflect Charissa's expertise and experience as both a dance professional and beloved children's instructor.
-Her unique and engaging approach to children's dance education harmonizes ballet with musicality, creativity and imagination!
+Charissa's unique and engaging approach to children's dance education always involves singing along with movement, creative imagery and stories to encourage the use of imagination and expression.
+Her passion for the arts and working with children inspired Charissa to found Harmony School of Dance & Music in 2010.
+All programs offered reflect Charissa's expertise and experience as both a dance professional and beloved children's instructor.

 Abby Silvera